Building the economy of the future

 Vice president and co-founder

-In early 2015, Danny decided to focus on growing Orchidea Group and expanded his distribution business to Quebec.
+In 2014, Danny shifted his focus to the alcoholic beverage distribution business, working exclusively with Ontario’s government monopoly LCBO.
 In September 2015, Danny stepped on as the Vice President of Direct Global / Direct Co-ops after meeting the company President CEO Ahmed Attia.
 They spent the next 4 years building out both the networks and the platform, bringing together all the pieces that would give birth to the Direct Global / Direct Co-ops platform.

 Samer Bishay is President and CEO of Iristel & Ice Wireless, Canada’s leading provider of wireless and wireline IP services.
 As Iristel’s founder, Samer led the company from a small startup to an international telecommunications service provider with domestic infrastructure licenses on three continents (North America, Europe and Africa).
 Samer oversees global and domestic strategies for Iristel and Ice Wireless and their various brands such as Sugar Mobile.
 He ensures business objectives are in line with telecommunications trends; guaranteeing customers continued success in highly competitive markets.
 Well known in the telecommunications field, Samer is a frequent contributor to various public platforms; from newspapers and television to social media and industry websites.
 Samer also actively participates in many public forums that are helping shape Canadian broadband policy; a key to Canada’s future, especially related to rural broadband development and bridging the digital divide.